-The Monetization reports in GA4 allows you to track how much revenue was generated from your website, along with additional data to help you understand which areas of your site performed the best.
+Speaking about reports, the Monetization reports in GA4 allow you to track how much revenue was generated from your website, along with additional data to help you understand which areas of your site performed the best.
 To check the Monetization reports, click Reports from the left navigation and then click Monetization.

 The Monetization overview report provides a summary of your revenue performance across your site and app.

 The Ecommerce purchases report allows you to see more granular data related to the revenue generated from specific products and interactions with these products.

 3. GA4 Reports